 In Switzerland, more than 94% of used glass is recycled.
 Glass recycling requires 25% less energy than the usual production from quartz sand.

-Yet littering, a phenomenon that costs the Confederation more than CHF 200 million a year, continues to have an impact on the environment.
+And yet, littering continues to have an impact on the environment, a phenomenon that costs the Confederation more than CHF 200 million a year.

 What can be recycled?

-Batmaid offers you a non-exhaustive list of waste that can be found at home and that can be taken to collection points for recycling.
+Batmaid offers you a non-exhaustive list of waste that can be found at home, and can be taken to collection points for recycling.

 Don't know where to bring your recyclable waste?
 Thanks to the Recycling-Map, you can easily find the nearest collection points near you.

 Instead of throwing away your peels and other food scraps, think compost!
 Organic matter can be transformed into rich soil for gardens or plants.

 You will soon be able to read a detailed article on the creation of homemade compost!